sufyazi/ENCODE-atac-pipeline-custom/README.md

 ./croo_processing_module.sh 50RWL61 /home/suffi.azizan/scratchspace/outputs/encd-atac-pipe-raw-out/50RWL61 /home/suffi.azizan/scratchspace/outputs/atac_croo_out
 ```

-NB: If there are pipeline failures, the wrapper script will catch that as well and report it to the user.
+NB: If there are pipeline failures, the watcher script will catch that as well and report it to the user.